-- a stepchild not adopted by the willmaker; - a child for whom the will-maker stood in loco parentis (in the place of a parent) but had not adopted (e.g. the child of a will-maker's common-law spouse, if the will-maker had not adopted the child); and

-• a birth child of a will-maker adopted by a third party.
+- a stepchild not adopted by the willmaker; - a child for whom the will-maker stood in loco parentis (in the place of a parent) but had not adopted (e.g. the child of a will-maker's common-law spouse, if the will-maker had not adopted the child); and - a biological child of a will-maker if that child has been adopted by a third party.